Reasons for the app redesign

 Company rebranding

 Similar to interfaces growing outdated, you may find the entire business identity going dead as a dodo as well.
-While running a rebranding process, you shouldn’t stop at a brand-new logo, but preserve consistency and revamp all company’s products.
+While running a rebranding process, you shouldn’t stop at a brand-new logo but preserve consistency and revamp all the company’s products.
 App redesign included.
-This is important to preserve design heredity, build associative flow between a company and its solutions.
+This is important to preserve design heredity and build associative flow between a company and its solutions.

 Negative reviews

 Mobile apps are created for users.
 Sad but true.
-If they say black comic sans font looks awfully unreadable on dark green background, then it most possibly does.
+If they say black Comic Sans font looks awfully unreadable on a dark green background, then it most possibly does.
 Some entrepreneurs take it personally, but that’s just digging yourself a grave.
-Feedback highlights areas for improvement of user experience and app design in general.
+Negative feedback highlights areas for improvement of user experience and app design in general.

 New target audience

-There are cases when entrepreneurs had been long targeting on specific groups of users but someday set new business goals.
-App design has to evolve accordingly.
+There are cases when entrepreneurs have been long targeting specific groups of users but someday set new business goals.
+Thee app design has to evolve accordingly.
 Let’s say you released a home fitness app for women aged 25-45, but then decided to cover ladies 65+.
-Then product UI/UX should grow more accessible: employ larger fonts, simpler navigation patterns, and more succinct texts.
+Then, the product UI/UX should grow more accessible: employ larger fonts, simpler navigation patterns, and more succinct texts.

-App redesign process takes time and costs a pretty penny, that’s for sure.
+The application redesign process takes time and costs a pretty penny, that’s for sure.
 However, it will pay for itself and then some more.
-Here are the perks product-owners may enjoy after application redesign.
+Here are the perks product owners may enjoy after application redesign.

 - Standing out in the market.
 If a mobile app gets timely upgraded, an entrepreneur uncovers an opportunity to make a highly compatible offer.